LabibZabaneh/Events-Management-Application/README.md

 ## Overview

 This Events Management application is designed to facilitate the creation, management, and analysis of events.
-The application follows a microservices architecture, allowing for scalability, modularity, and ease of maintenance.
+The backend application follows a microservices architecture, allowing for scalability, modularity, and ease of maintenance.
 The application is fully hosted on Docker containers.

 ## Technologies Used